Grizzlies end Spurs' season in play-in game winning 100-96 - WTMJ

 TIP-INS

-Spurs: San Antonio finished 7-32 when trailing after three quarter. … Murray had his fifth triple-double, most for the Spurs since David Robinson in 1993-94. … DeRozan led the Spurs in scoring this season and in all but one of their final six games.
-But he was just 1 of 11 shooting in the first half and finished 5 of 21 from the floor. … Poeltl tied his career-high with five blocks.
+Spurs: San Antonio finished 7-32 when trailing after three quarter. … Murray had his fifth triple-double, most for the Spurs since David Robinson in 1993-94. … Poeltl tied his career-high with five blocks.

 Grizzlies: Memphis improved to 35-11 when leading after three. … Valanciunas had his 50th double-double this season during the second quarter.
 He also had his sixth career game with 20 or more points and 20 or more rebounds and fourth this season, most in the NBA.
 Only Zach Randolph has more in franchise history with 11. … Kyle Anderson matched his career-high with four blocks. … Grayson Allen returned after missing seven games with a left abdominal strain.